joinditto/vanilla-timely-plugin/README.md

 The 'openDittoTimely' function takes 2 parameters.

+1."server" param which is mandatory is used specify the timely server (prod/staging).It would be a string value.The values can be either "prod" or "staging".

-1."eventName" param which is mandatory is used to send the name of the timely event.It would be a string value.
+2."eventName" param which is mandatory is used to send the name of the timely event.It would be a string value.

-2."params" is an optional field which is an object which is used to send the utm_params and other params.
+3."params" is an optional field which is an object which is used to send the utm_params and other params.

 ## How to use